Assistant Professor, Biological Engineering

 103 Anheuser Busch Natural Resources Building

 Chemical and Biomedical Engineering

-Hall’s research examines interactions between social and ecological systems where science, policy, and culture meet.
-It is problem-oriented and audience-focused addressing questions of how to make usable knowledge for transitions towards sustainability.
-He is currently working on long-term water resources planning, engaging citizens in stream data collection for hydrologic modeling, and citizen-engaged policy approaches to address declines in native bee diversity and abundance.
+Damon Hall’s research examines interactions between social and ecological systems where science, policy and culture meet.
+It is problem-oriented and audience-focused, addressing questions of how to make usable knowledge for transitions toward sustainability.
+He is currently working on long-term water resources planning, engaging citizens in stream data collection for hydrologic modeling and citizen-engaged policy approaches to address declines in native bee diversity and abundance.

 Water resources policy and planning